Gamblers Anonymous: Is It As Effective As Alcoholics Anonymous (AA)?

 Extreme preoccupation with gambling

-If you sometimes gamble and rarely think about it between events, you might not be living with gambling disorder.
-However, if you spend all your money on daily gambling or a weekly poker game and cannot stop thinking about winning until the next game, you might have cause for concern.
+If you sometimes gamble and rarely think about it between events, you might not be living with a gambling disorder.
+However, if you spend all your money on daily gambling or a weekly poker game and your thoughts center on winning as you await the next game, you might have cause for concern.

 Escalating behaviors